Hip bursitis facts

 - A bursa is a fluid-filled sac that functions as a gliding surface to reduce friction between moving tissues of the body.

 - There are two major bursae of the hip.

-- Bursitis is usually not infectious, but the bursa can become infected.
+- Bursitis, or inflammation of a bursa, is usually not infectious, but the bursa can become infected.

 - Treatment of noninfectious bursitis includes rest, ice, and medications for inflammation and pain.
 Infectious bursitis (uncommon) is treated with antibiotics, aspiration, and surgery.

 - Bursitis of the hip is the most common cause of hip pain.

 - Trochanteric bursitis frequently causes tenderness of the outer hip.

 - Ischial bursitis can cause dull pain in the upper buttock area.